auriuki/jenkins-docker/README.md

 And that's it.
 You can open webbrowser, typ [http://localhost:8080](http://localhost:8080) and start using jenkins with docker.<br>
 E.g. Open Blue ocean view, create new pipeline, use e.g. github, add token, project and that's it.
 You can run Jenkinsfile pipeline with dockers.

+## Note
+I just create it as the instruction.
+Please don't bother with questions, problems.

 ## Source
 - https://docs.docker.com/get-started/ - official docker documentation